Aztral-Network/KitKnockback-PM5/README.md

 # KitKnockback

 ### Description
-This is a two-in-one PocketMine/Genysis plugin that allows players to add kits to their server, while also being able to change the knockback according to the kit the player has.
-This plugin is only available for Minecraft Versions 0.16 and 0.15.
+This is a two-in-one PocketMine plugin that allows players to add kits to their server, while also being able to change the knockback according to the kit the player has.
+Updated to PM5

 ## Table of Contents
 [TOC]